-When I am not working, I love to spend time with my husband, Dr. Scott Varda, and our daughter, Kennedy.
+When I am not working, I love to spend time with my husband, Dr. Scott Varda, and our daughters, Kennedy and Annika.
 I also adore long-distance running, experiments in the kitchen, and reading as many books as I can devour.

 Baylor is such a unique and wonderful university.
 Life as a Baylor bear emphasizes connections among and support for students, faculty, and staff.
 This is a place where community and ethics come together to create a commitment to bettering the world and to caring for one another.
 Baylor is an incredible place that I am proud to call home.